-Visa-free touring granted for UK artists in 19 EU countries
+Visa-free touring granted for UK artists in 19 EU countries – while industry demands "honesty" from government

-The UK government has announced that visa-free touring has been negotiated for UK artists in 19 EU member countries.
+The UK government has announced that visa-free touring has been negotiated for UK artists in 19 EU member countries – while music industry critics have accused them of “failing to fix the real issues”.

 - READ MORE: “It’s going to be devastating” – here’s how Brexit will screw over British touring artists